Vaklush Tolev: Biography

-Vaklush Tolev was born on the 7th of January, 1923 (which at that time was the Day of the Nativity by the old Julian calendar), in the village of Popovitsa (known as Papazli until 1934), in Plovdiv county.
-His family was wealthy and respected: his grandfather, Zapryan, was mayor of Popovitsa, while his father, Tolyo, was well known for his incredible generosity and nobility.
-His mother, Vasilka, who was also from an affluent family, was a woman with leadership skills, intuition and imagination, according to Tolev.
+Vaklush Tolev was born on January 7, 1923, which was the Day of the Nativity by the old Julian calendar, in the village of Popovitsa (known as Papazli until 1934), in Plovdiv county.

+His family was wealthy and well respected: his grandfather, Zapryan, was the mayor of Popovitsa, while his father, Tolyo, was well known for his incredible generosity and nobility.
+His mother, Vasilka, who was also from an affluent family, was a woman with leadership skills, intuition, and imagination, according to Tolev.

-In terms of etymology the name ‘Vaklush’ is said to point either towards the word of Vlach (Romanian) origin ‘vakul’ (‘black, black-eyed, swarthy’) or to be connected to Bacchus – the Latin name of the ancient Greek (or Thracian) god Dionysius, spelt in Greek as Βάκχος (which in turn is read as Vákhos) – and has its root ‘vak, bak’ in Sanskrit, meaning of ‘higher spiritual power’.
+Etymologically, the name ‘Vaklush’ is said to point to either the word 'Vlach' (Romanian origin ‘vakul’- ‘black, black-eyed, swarthy’) or to be connected to Bacchus – the Latin name of the ancient Greek (or Thracian) god Dionysius, spelled in Greek as Βάκχος (which in turn is read as Vákhos) – and has its root ‘vak, bak’ in Sanskrit, meaning ‘higher spiritual power’.

-Due to his great desire to learn, Vaklush began going to school even before reaching the usual age for the first grade – initially just as an auditing pupil, but later on – with the official permission of the Ministry of Education – as a fully participating pupil too.
-Later on he admitted that the things which were taught at school were not exactly those which he longed for – he did not find them particularly satisfying.
-However, the two things which truly provoked admiration and joy to the point of tears in him were ‘that great mystery of learning that a goddess is born from the head, and not from the womb – the goddess of Wisdom,’ or ‘to read that a created person had the audacity to steal an apple of knowledge before the face of their Creator.’
+Due to his immense desire to learn, Vaklush began attending school even before reaching the minimum age requirement for elementary school.
+Initially, he was admitted just as an observer, but later, with the official permission of the Ministry of Education, he was admitted as a fully participating student.

+Later on, he would admit that the things he was taught at school were not exactly what he longed for.
+However, the two things that truly provoked admiration and joy to the point of tears in him were ‘that great mystery of learning that a goddess is born from the head, and not from the womb – the goddess of Wisdom,’ or ‘to read that a created person dared to steal an apple of knowledge before the face of their Creator.’

 Secondary School Years

-At the age of 13 Vaklush enrolled in a grammar school in Asenovgrad.
-There he was impressed by the town's legal community and court and not infrequently he went to listen to defence speeches.
+At age 13, Vaklush enrolled in a grammar school in Asenovgrad.
+While there, he was impressed by the town's legal and court system and frequently went to listen to defense speeches.

-At the age of 14 he took the floor alone at a church festivity and delivered a sermon entitled ‘Does God exist?’
+At age 14, he took the floor alone at a church festivity and delivered a sermon titled ‘Does God exist?’

-Within two or three years he had become president of the school's Christian Philosophical Society, which organised the presentation of papers followed by active discussions and disputes in a ‘consensual form of conflict without hatred’ with representatives of the materialist viewpoint, the Remsists (of the RMC/The Worker's Youth League).
+Within two or three years he had become president of the school's Christian Philosophical Society, which organized the presentation of papers followed by active discussions and disputes in a ‘consensual form of conflict without hatred’ with representatives of the materialist viewpoint, the Remsists (of the RMC/The Worker's Youth League).

-In the course of his secondary school years, he took part in the political life of the younger generation at that time.
-He subscribed to magazines like ‘Nation, Politics’, ‘Labour and Faith’ and others.
+During his secondary school years, he took part in the political life of the younger generation at that time.
+He subscribed to magazines like ‘Nation, Politics’, ‘Labour and Faith’, and others.

-In 1939 he attended a conference aimed at reaching agreement between the different political wings.
-In the same period he began to write poetry in secret.
+In 1939, he attended a conference to reach an agreement between the different political wings.
+In the same period, he began to write secret poetry.

-One verse written by Vaklush which has remained from 1945 goes as follows:
+One verse written by Vaklush, which has remained from 1945, goes as follows: